Paul Petts

-Paul Petts is an English former professional footballer who played as a winger.
+Paul Andrew Petts (27 September 1961 – 24 March 2025) was an English professional footballer who played as a winger.

 Career

 Petts began his career with Bristol Rovers, making 13 appearances in the Football League for them between 1978 and 1980.
 He then played for Shrewsbury Town, making a further 149 appearances in the league over five seasons.
 Petts later played in Wales for Merthyr Tydfil.

-Personal life
+Death

-His father John was also a professional footballer.
+Petts died from cancer on 24 March 2025, at the age of 63.
+He was survived by his father John, also a professional footballer.